Andorra and The Pyrenees

 Not your average Motorway

-Day Four: Carcassonne to Tarbes (Via Andorra) 272 miles
+Day Four: Carcassonne to Andorra 100 miles

 As we begin our approach to Andorra we will see the Pyrenees rising ahead of us.
 Just getting to the border with Andorra involves a stream of mind bending hairpins.
-We will stop for lunch in Andorra City and then its a breath-taking run over the Col d Ordino back to the border with France.
+We will stop in Andorra Le Vella for lunch and then its a breath-taking run over the Col d'Ordino and back into Andorra Le Vella for an over night stop..
 This route challenges your ability to ride and take in the scenery whilst wearing a silly grin.
-We then head along foothills of the French Pyrenees, through France to our overnight stop in Tarbes for a cold beer or two and to talk about the day.

-The Hill Fort at Carcasonne
+Day Five: The Hill Fort at Carcasonne

 A typical Andorra Road